Rokalda/USB-Handling-in-Javascript/README.md

-# Working with the WebUsb API, I have no Idea what im doing
+# Working with the WebUsb API, I have a vauge idea of what im doing